AriFordsham/GHCWiki/building/preparation/tools.md

-Like Happy, you don't need Alex if you're building GHC from a source tarball, but you do need it if you're modifying GHC and/or building a darcs checkout.
+Like Happy, you don't need Alex if you're building GHC from a source tarball, but you do need it if you're modifying GHC and/or building from a git repository.

+Alex version 2.3.4 or higher is currently required to build GHC.
 Alex is
-written in Haskell and is a project in the darcs repository.
+written in Haskell.
 Alex distributions are available from
 [ Alex's Web Page](http://www.haskell.org/alex/).
 </td></tr></table>